gbv/reposis-tools/README.md

 *   `-o`, `--output`: (Required) Path to the directory where the generated MyCoRe object XML files will be saved.
 *   `--id-mapper`: (Required) Path to a properties file used to store and retrieve mappings between PICA PPNs and MyCoRe IDs.
 If the file exists, it will be loaded; otherwise, it will be created.
 It is updated if new IDs are generated.
 *   `--id-base`: (Required) A template string used for generating new MyCoRe IDs.
 It must end with a sequence of digits, which determines the padding for the counter (e.g., `my_archive_mods_00000001`).
 The tool finds the highest existing ID matching this pattern in the mapper file and starts generating new IDs from the next number.
+*   `-s`, `--stylesheet`: (Required) Path to the XSLT stylesheet used for transforming PICA XML to MODS format.
+The stylesheet must be accessible in the classpath.